dalitun/applications/blueprint-3tiers/README_EN.md

 **Front Nodes :**

-`/root/deploy.sh` :is a cron to deploy applications, you can stop it if the application is well deployed. if you want to redeploy your application, just delete the older application and run the script:
+`/root/deploy.sh` :is a cron for deploying the application, you can stop it if your application is well deployed, if you want to redeploy the application, just delete the older application and run the script:
 ~~~bash
 # rm -rf /var/www/html/*
 ##si type de l'application est php.